Check out these beautiful waterfalls in Arkansas

 the confluence of Devil's Fork Creek.
 Richland Falls is another 1/4-mile

 up Richland Creek.
 These are some the most difficult to reach waterfalls in Arkansas.
-It is considered a difficult trek, and the trail is very poorly marked.
+It is considered a difficult trek, and the trail is very poorly marked so you may have to search for it at times.

 Hemmed-In Hollow Falls – For a view of this spectacular